algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ## 5. Integration with External Systems

-The Sportshield anti-theft device is designed to communicate securely and efficiently with external systems to provide real-time updates and notifications to users.
+The SportShield anti-theft device is designed to communicate securely and efficiently with external systems to provide real-time updates and notifications to users.
 This communication is primarily facilitated through the SIM800L GSM/GPRS module, enabling the device to send data over cellular networks to a designated API endpoint.
 This section outlines the mechanisms and protocols governing these interactions.

 ### 5.1 SIM800L GSM/GPRS Module Integration

-Objective: **Enable the Sportshield device to transmit critical data, including GPS location, battery status, and alarm events, to the CORIS Innovation server, ensuring users receive timely updates via the application.**
+Objective: **Enable the SportShield device to transmit critical data, including GPS location, battery status, and alarm events, to the CORIS Innovation server, ensuring users receive timely updates via the application.**

 <u>Implementation:</u><br>
 GSM/GPRS Communication: Utilize the SIM800L library for establishing cellular network connectivity.
 Configure the module with appropriate APN settings for network access and initiate GPRS sessions for data transmission.<br>